 Use the “Slide” link to step through the photos in sequence.
 Move your cursor over the images to read the description.

-Special Kayak Trips
+Special Kayak Adventures

 This link will take you to a collection of photographs taken on a kayak trip down the Colorado River, starting from just below Hoover Dam, on April 30, 2015.